Will Clarke (American football)

-William Clarke, Jr. (born May 4, 1991) is an American football defensive end for the Arlington Renegades of the XFL.
-He was drafted by the Cincinnati Bengals in the third round of the 2014 NFL Draft.
+William Clarke Jr. (born May 4, 1991) is an American professional football defensive end for the Dallas Renegades of the United Football League (UFL).
+He was selected by the Cincinnati Bengals in the third round of the 2014 NFL draft.
 He played college football at West Virginia.

-High school career
+Early life

 Clarke attended Taylor Allderdice High School in Pittsburgh, Pennsylvania, where he was a two-time Tribune Review All-City League as tight end and linebacker.

 He was considered a two-star recruit by Rivals.com.

 College career

 Clarke attended West Virginia University from 2009 to 2013.
 In 2009, he redshirted as a true freshman.
 In 2010, he played in only four games.
 In 2011, he played in all 13 games, starting 11, recording 34 tackles, including five for loss and two sacks.
 In 2012, he started 12 games, recording 26 tackles, including 6.5 for loss and 1.5 sacks.
-In 2013, he set career highs in tackles (49), tackles for loss (17), and sacks (6), while earning second-team All-Big-12 honors.
+In 2013, he set career highs in tackles (49), tackles for loss (17), and sacks (6), while earning second-team All-Big 12 Conference honors.

 Professional career

 Cincinnati Bengals

-He was drafted by the Cincinnati Bengals in the third round (88th overall) of the 2014 NFL Draft.
+He was drafted by the Cincinnati Bengals in the third round (88th overall) of the 2014 NFL draft.

 On September 2, 2017, Clarke was released by the Bengals.